mandino/hotelmilosantabarbara.com/wp-content/plugins/accelerated-mobile-pages/readme.txt

 * 2 Designs Added
 * Yoast SEO support on AMP pages and other SEO plugins
 * AMP WooCommerce Support
-* Switch on/off Support for Pages on AMP
+* Switch on/off Support for Pages & Posts on AMP
 * Translation Panel & RTL
 * Internal AMP linking - You can browse AMP pages internally
 * Related posts below the post